ohmcodes/WindowsGSM.Palworld/README.md

 ### Dedicated server info
 🖥️ https://steamdb.info/app/2394010/info/

+### Port Forwarding
+Only forward 8211 UDP and TCP for 27015 - as the devs said this cant be change I believe that RCONPort can be change to anything so thats for another forwarding TCP/UDP

+### Available Params
+EpicApp=PalServer	Setup server as a community server.
+Do not change this parameter.
+-publicip=X.X.X.X   Usualy the local port of the server -publicport=8211    Fix port as of now

+### Config Guide
+Copy all the contents of `\DefaultPalWorldSettings.ini` to `\Pal\Saved\Config\WindowsServer\PalWorldSettings.ini`

 # License
 This project is licensed under the MIT License - see the <a href="https://github.com/ohmcodes/WindowsGSM.Palworld/blob/main/LICENSE">LICENSE.md</a> file for details